espruino/EspruinoDocs/tutorials/Testing Espruino on Bangle.js 2.md

 <span style="color:red">:warning: **Please view the correctly rendered version of this page at https://www.espruino.com/Testing+Espruino+on+Bangle.js+2.
 Links, lists, videos, search, and other features will not work correctly when viewed on GitHub** :warning:</span>

-* KEYWORDS: Tutorials,Test,Espruino,Bangle.js2,Web Bluetooth,BLE
+* KEYWORDS: Tutorials,Test,Espruino,Bangle.js 2
-* USES: Espruino,Bangle.js2,Web Bluetooth,BLE
+* USES: Bangle.js2

 If you are making changes to Espruino itself, you need a way to quickly build and test it.
 This tutorial shows you how to do that on the [Bangle.js 2 watch](https://www.espruino.com/Bangle.js2).